EpsiPository/TexTran/README.md

 - .NET Core 2.2
 - Entity Framework Core 2
-- AutoT4 1.2.2  (VS2017 only)
+- AutoT4 1.2.2 (VS2017 only) or TTExecuter (VS2017&2019)

 ## Usage

-Define classes in the definition files, and build the solution (VS2017 only).
-For Visual Studio 2019 choose `Build - Transform All T4 Templates`.
+Define classes in the definition files, and build the solution choose `Build - Transform All T4 Templates`.

 ### Entity example